vanessaheh/10CT-TASK1/Portfolio.md

 Croakify will postively impact users by creating an enjoyable and memorable learning environment, encouraging curiosity and environmental awareness, and inspiring external engagement with conservation topics, especially in younger generations.

 However, there are also several potential risks associated with the creation of the app.
-If information is oversimplified or becomes outdated (especially as *"Frogs of Australia"* is from 2018, information such as status will need to be rechecked), users may receive inaccurate or misleading details that could result in the mishandling of frogs, disturbance of habitats, or incorrect identification of endangered or toxic species.
+If information is oversimplified or becomes outdated (especially as *"Frogs of Australia"* is from 2018, information such as status will need to be rechecked, and there will need to be a disclaimer), users may receive inaccurate or misleading details that could result in the mishandling of frogs, disturbance of habitats, or incorrect identification of endangered or toxic species.
 Moreover, some frogs may have cultural significance to Indigenous Australians or other communities (eg. the northern corroboree frog as a sacred totem of changing season to the Walgalu people), and using images/data without proper acknowledgement or portrayal could be perceived as disrepectful.

 Since Croakify is highly audio based, users with hearing impairments will also be greatly disadvantaged.